DeNederlandscheBank/nifigator/docs/05_using a NifVector graph - English.md

 g.context_phrases(('to the', 'to'))
 ```

-Now we can find the most similar words of the word 'park'.
+Now we can find the most similar words of the word 'city'.

 ```python
 phrase = "city"